COMSYS-VLC/documentation/README.md

 The Source Code of our Android App is in [this repository](https://github.com/COMSYS-VLC/TrainControl).
 Use [Android Studio](http://developer.android.com/sdk/index.html) to open and build the App.

+# Support

+Our Group consists of Oliver Ney, Michael Deutschen and Jan Bruckner.
+Feel free to contact us via GitHub if you have any questions, need further information or are interested in building this project yourself.
+We also appreciate feedback on our work in the form of comments or pull requests.